Toward Effective Liouvillian Integration: Foliations of Kodaira dimension one

 \subsection{Riccati foliations}

+Let $\F$ be a reduced Riccati foliation on a projective surface $X$.
+If $\F$ is not a fibration by rational curves then $\KF$ is pseudo-effective, in particular it admits a Zariski decomposition.
+The structure of the negative part of the Zariski decomposition of $\F$ was precisely describe by McQuillan in \cite{MR2435846}: in particular its connected components are formed by trees of rational curves.
+Furthermore, if one assumes that the foliation $\F$ is relatively minimal then the connected components of the negative part of the Zariski decomposition are Hirzebruch-Jung chains of $\F$-invariant rational curves.
+The contraction of the negative part gives raise to a singular projective surface with at worst cyclic quotient singularities.
+The resulting foliation is called a nef model of $\F$.
+In the remainder of this section we will work with foliations produced by this process.
+For details the reader can consult the original paper \cite{MR2435846} or the survey \cite{MR2071237}.

-Let $\F$ be a Riccati foliation of Kodaira dimension one on a projective surface $X$.
-In what follows we will assume that $\F$ is its own nef model, i.e. the canonical bundle (indeed $\mathbb Q$-bundle) is nef.
-Let $f:X \to C$ be the reference fibration.
+Assume $\F$ is a nef model for a reduced Riccati foliation of non-negative Kodaira dimension.
+Let $f:X \to C$ be the reference (equivalently, adapted) fibration.
 The canonical bundle of $\F$ is described in \cite[IV.4]{MR2435846}.
-We present an equivalent description below following Brunella's paper \cite[Section 7]{MR2071237}.
-We start by recalling the classification of the fibers of the reference fibration $f$.
-They are divided in $5$ classes labeled (a), (b), (c), (d) and (e). \begin{enumerate} \item[(a)] Smooth fibers of $f$ transverse to $\F$. \item[(b)] Singular fibers of $f$ transverse to $\F$ with two cyclic quotient singularities of the same order $o$. \item[(c)] Smooth fibers of $f$ invariant by $\F$ with two non-degenerate saddles or one saddle-node with multiplicity two. \item[(d)] Smooth fibers of $f$ invariant by $\F$ with two saddle-nodes with the same multiplicty $m$. \item[(e)] Singular fibers of $f$ invariant by $\F$ with one saddle-node of multiplicity $l$ and two quotient singularities of order $2$. \end{enumerate}
+We present an equivalent description below following Brunella's survey \cite[Section 7]{MR2071237}.
+We start by recalling the classification of the fibers of the reference fibration $f$, assuming $\KF$ is nef.
+They are divided in $5$ classes labeled $(a)$, $(b)$, $(c)$, $(d)$ and $(e)$. \begin{enumerate} \item[$(a)$] Smooth fibers of $f$ transverse to $\F$. \item[$(b)$] Singular fibers of $f$ transverse to $\F$ with two cyclic quotient singularities of the same order $o$. \item[$(c)$] Smooth fibers of $f$ invariant by $\F$ with two non-degenerate saddles or one saddle-node with multiplicity two. \item[$(d)$] Smooth fibers of $f$ invariant by $\F$ with two saddle-nodes with the same multiplicity $m$. \item[$(e)$] Singular fibers of $f$ invariant by $\F$ with one saddle-node of multiplicity $l$ and two quotient singularities of order $2$. \end{enumerate}

 The quotient singularities over fibers of $f$ of type $(b)$ and $(e)$ induce a natural orbifold structure $\Corb$ on $C$ where the points below $(b)$ have multiplicity $o$ and the points below $(e)$ have multiplicity $2$.
 Therefore